 Maybe he was already in love with Taylor.
 It would explain a lot about why her opinion mattered so damn much to him.

 “Max—wait.
-Don’t leave upset like this.”
+Don’t leave like this.”
 Taylor snapped out the order, walking quickly to him, swearing under her breath as she did so.

 Her stomach was full of butterflies and her heart was beating hard between her breasts as her feet erased the distance between them.
-When Max opened his arms to receive her, she walked straight into them, even though she knew it wasn’t wise.
+Max opened his arms to receive her, and she walked straight into them, even though she knew it wasn’t wise.

 “Damn you, Max.
 I really don’t want to feel this way about you.
 You’re not right for me,” she said to him.

 But regardless of what her brain argued, Taylor still turned up her face and reached for his mouth.
-Max bent down to meet her halfway, his mouth hot and needy on hers in return.
-Kissing him was just as good as it had been the first time—better even, because this time it was deliberate, completely sensual, and the man was obviously putting everything he had into it.
+Max bent down to meet her half-way, his mouth hot and needy on hers in return.
+Kissing him was just as good as it had been the first time—better even because this time it was deliberate, completely sensual, and the man was obviously putting everything he had into it.

 When he put one hand behind her head and delved into her mouth with his tongue, a desperate, needy moan escaped her throat.
 Max seemed to take the sound as an invitation to torture her more.
 Her legs automatically weakened as he lifted her up against his hips and forced her to stand on tip-toes even in her four-inch heels.
-She felt like a ballerina about to dance away, struggling to stay in place while Max rubbed against the front of her in the promise of what could be if she’d give in to the lust between them.
+She felt like a ballerina about to dance away, struggling to stay in place while Max’s body made promises of what could be if she’d give in to the lust between them.

 “See?
 I’m not all that little.
 Make sure to tell the damn cowboy how wrong he was next time you see him,” Max declared.

 Taylor knew better than to encourage him, but a laugh tumbled out of her mouth.
-“Damn it, Max.
-Stop bragging about your assets and kiss me again.”
+“Stop bragging about your assets and kiss me again.”

 She worked hard to ignore her feminine reaction to his flirty comments, but it was impossible to ignore what was pressed against her.
 Her stomach fluttered and her thighs melted.
 Max chuckled happily against her mouth the whole time he rocked against her.
 Her head was spinning before he finally allowed some breathing space between their bodies.

-Taylor sighed as she tried to get her feet to feel grounded again.
-It was hard to do standing on her toes and being pressed against a hard, excited male.
+Taylor sighed as she tried to feel grounded again.
+It was hard to do standing on her toes while being pressed against a hard, excited male.